Best broadband providers

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-We ask thousands of broadband customers about their experiences so we can tell you which providers you should use and which you should avoid.
+We ask thousands of broadband customers about their experiences so that we can tell you the providers you should use and which you should avoid.

 Want to switch your broadband provider?
-Then read on and discover what the broadband providers' customers really think of them.
+Read on and discover what the broadband providers' customers really think of them.

 The best broadband companies offer a great service at a great price.
 They provide a fast connection you can rely on, and are on hand to help in the rare instance that something goes wrong.

-But our broadband survey reveals that many broadband providers still don't deliver this.
+But our broadband survey reveals that many broadband providers still don't deliver on those fronts.

 Best broadband providers overview